zamir-tz/task-manager-backend/README.md

 ### Prerequisites

-You need to have nodejs verion 10 or newer and local [mongodb-server](https://www.mongodb.com/download-center/community)
+You need to have nodejs verion 10 or newer and [mongodb](https://www.mongodb.com/)

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-After puling from repo run standart command
+After pulling from repo run standart command

 ```
 npm i